MonoGame/MonoGame/Documentation/riemer_2d_7_displaying_text.md

 Now when you run this code, you will see the current Power indicated at the top-left corner!

-Obviously, the number printed to the screen does not correspond to the actual power when you change it, as we’ve defined it as a fixed number.
+Obviously, the number printed to the screen does not correspond to the actual power when you change it, as we've defined it as a fixed number.
 Instead, change our DrawText method to this:

     private void DrawText()
     {